tamilselvanarjun/auto-ed/docs/mod3.rst

 V. Practice with the Visualization Tool
 ---------------------------------------
 Let's revisit our typical example.
 As with forward mode, we input the function into the interface in the same way and can compute the function value and derivative, but now we know a little bit about what reverse mode computes.

 Let's start with the same example we analyzed for forward mode, :math:`f(x) = x-\exp(-2\sin(4x)^2)`.
-Input it into the visualization tool in the same way that you did in the first module.
+Input it into the visualization tool in the same way that you did in the `first module <mod1.html#iv-a-first-demo-of-automatic-differentiation>`_.

-Focus on the right half of the screen this time.
-In the top right, you'll see a graph that looks very similar to the one produced in forward mode.
+This time, focus on the right half of the visualization page.
+At the top right, you'll see a graph that looks very similar to the one produced in forward mode.
 Notice that the only difference is the direction of the arrows, representing the fact that derivatives are propagated in different directions.

 .. image:: Step4.PNG

 Now let's dynamically visualize the process of reverse mode.
-In the bottom right, press the 'df/dx' button.
-Use the 'Next' button to step through the process of reverse mode.
-At each step the edge that the computation traverses is highlighted.
+In the bottom right, press the "df/dx" button.
+Use the "Next" button to step through the process of reverse mode.
+At each step, the edge that the computation traverses is highlighted.

-Try the example with multiple inputs, :math:`f(x,y) = xy+\exp(xy)`.
+Try the example with a function with multiple inputs, :math:`f(x,y) = xy+\exp(xy)`.
 Recall that this function has a branch in its underlying graph structure.
 This time when dynamically visualizing the reverse mode, you should see that the computation has to trace through both branches to pick up the stored partial derivatives for the computation of the derivatives.